NataliaSegura/Macrocomplex-builder/doc/report.md

 *3*. **ATP Synthase modeling**

 The problem with these macrocomplex is the number of interactions it has and the program can't handle all of them to create it.
 A way to modify the algorithm approach to be able to construct correctly these macrocomplex is by givin stechiometry into the programm.
-THat way, we limit the interactions and we force the macrocomplex into a specific shape.
+That way, we limit the interactions and we force the macrocomplex into a specific shape.
 One way to do it could be that given a template, the program calculates the stechiometry and use it to create the model.

 ### References